RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 URIs for consuming data are grouped under the namespace `/data`.<br />
 It is possible to consume data using the api from either InfluxDB or SqlRace, being possible to retrieve the data at raw rate or at a given frequency in either case.

-- When using <ins>InfluxDb</ins> as the backing data storage, a wide variety of aggregations are supported, being those Count, Mean, Median, Sum, First, Last, Max, Min, Stddev. *NOTE: Distinct is currently not supported for multiple parameters*
+- When using <ins>InfluxDb</ins> as the backing data storage, a wide variety of aggregations are supported, for example: Count, Mean, Median, Sum, First, Last, Max, Min, Stddev. *NOTE: Distinct is currently not supported for multiple parameters*
 - When using <ins>SqlRace</ins> as the backing data storage, First, Mean, Min, Max aggregations are supported.
 - The resource `/data/aggregate` is only supported by InfluxDB backing data storage.
-Currently the data is down-sampled to 20 Hz, then selected a aggregation is applied
 - All resources under `/data` for both data storages provide different response formats.
-All endpoints support both json and csv, by specifying header Accept-Type as "application/json" or "text/csv", being the latest one more optimized for downloading large amounts of parameter data.
+All endpoints support both json and csv, by specifying header Accept-Type as "application/json" or "text/csv", the later one being more optimized for downloading large amounts of parameter data.
 This flexible approach allows for a data format to be chosen given the technical requirements of the client application (e.g. web applications).
 Both data storages allow you to query one or multiple parameters for a given session.

 ## Consuming Parameter Data